Richard Leroy Millett: Nicaragua

-Millett was highly critical of both the Somoza family, which ruled Nicaragua as dictators from 1936 to 1979, and the United States' support of this dictatorship.
+Millett was highly critical of both the Somoza family, which ruled Nicaragua as dictators from 1936 to 1979, and the United States government's support of this dictatorship.
 His book, Guardians of the Dynasty, included an analysis of the United States' role in supporting the Nicaraguan National Guard, the National Guard's role in creating and maintaining the Somoza dictatorship, and other ways in which the United States and Nicaraguan elites enabled the Somoza dictatorship to survive for decades.

 In March 1984, U.S. Senator Gary Hart gave an interview in which he claimed that Anastasio Somoza "kept cages with panthers inside" in the basement of his presidential palace, and that Somoza would feed his political opponents to the panthers for the entertainment of guests.
 Millett dismissed this claim as "quite apocryphal," explaining: "The Somozas were way too smooth for that, especially the old man.
 They were not brutal dictators until the last year.
 They were unbelievably corrupt.
 But corrupt and brutal are not the same things."